currawong-project/libcw/README.md

 - Re-write the currawong circuit with caw.

-- Move proc_dict.cfg to libcw directory.
+- DONE: Move proc_dict.cfg to libcw directory.

-- The proc inst 'args' should be able to create mult variables.
+- DONE: The proc inst 'args' should be able to create mult variables.
 The only way to instantiate new mult variables now is via the 'in' stmt.

-- The `audio_merge` implementaiton is wrong.
+- DONE: The `audio_merge` implementaiton is wrong.
 It should mimic `audio_mix` where all igain coeff's are instantiated even if they are not referenced.

 - Finish audio feedback example - this will probably involve writing an `audio_silence` class.

 - Issue a warning if memory is allocated during runtime.

-- Add the `caw` examples to the test suite.
+- DONE: Add the `caw` examples to the test suite.

 - Check for illegal variable names in class descriptions.  (no periods, trailing digits, or trailing underscores)